AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/last-success-update.md

 zendesk_id: 360016729891
 ---

-You may be curious what the "Last successful update began" field is inside your Integrations page:
+You may be curious what the _Last successful update began_ field is inside your Integrations page:

 ![Last_successful_update.png](../../../assets/Last_successful_update.png)

 ## Understand the timestamp field

 It shows the start timestamp (in the timezone set on your account) of the _last successful update cycle_ on your account.
-Note that:

 -  If any of the synced tables encountered an issue during the last update cycle, this timestamp is **not updated**.
 -  Hence, there may be cases when reports have been updated with fresh data, but the "Last successful update began" is still lagging.